-- Appointing a person(s) to take charge of first aid arrangements - Providing a suitably stocked first aid box - Providing an adequate number of first aiders - Providing additional training for first aiders where there are special hazards - Checking that employees and others know the precise location of first aid equipment and identities of nominated person(s) or first aider(s) - Informing the emergency services of specific hazards etc. in advance (e.g. bell tower access) - Issuing personal first aid kit - Ensuring adequate first aid cover for annual leave or other absences (planned, unplanned or otherwise).

-This list is not exhaustive.
+- appointing a person(s) to take charge of first-aid arrangements - providing a suitably stocked first-aid box - providing an adequate number of first-aiders - providing additional training for first-aiders where there are special hazards - checking that employees and others know the precise location of first-aid equipment and identities of nominated persons or first-aiders - informing the emergency services of specific hazards etc. in advance (e.g. certain fund-raising events) - issuing personal first-aid kits - issuing 2-way radios or other equipment such as lone working monitoring devices or mobile phones to employees - ensuring adequate first-aid cover for annual leave or other absences (planned, unplanned or otherwise). - Note this list is not exhaustive